Celts to the Crèche

 She is the first known Abbess of a double monastery (men and women in the same monastery) in England and the first woman in Northumbria to receive the nun’s habit.
 She is sometimes mixed up with Bega of St. Bees in Cumbria and Begu the nun at Hackness, but it is most likely that they are three different women.

 Nothing is known of Heiu’s early life.
 We do not know if she was from Ireland or had been raised in England.
 We learn of her from Bede in his Ecclesiastical History of the English People, iv. chapter 23.

-Abbess of Hartlepool.
-Bede records that Aidan (see Day 1 of Celts to the Creche ) of Lindisfarne appointed Heiu as Abbess of Hartlepool (originally called Heretu) Abbey about 640.
+First Abbess of Hartlepool.
+Bede records that Aidan (see Day 1 of Celts to the Crèche ), Bishop of Lindisfarne appointed Heiu as Abbess of Hartlepool (originally called Heretu) Abbey about 640.
 Double monasteries were of the Irish/Celtic tradition, so likely this monastery had that heritage.
-In all probability when the double monastery was founded, the peninsula of Hartlepool was uninhabited and covered with thick forest, but here as elsewhere the presence of a monastery would cause a settlement to be made.
+In all probability when the double monastery was founded, the peninsula of Hartlepool was uninhabited and covered with thick forest, but here as elsewhere the presence of a monastery would cause a settlement to be developed.
 The location on a promontory overlooking a bay would be advantageous not only for trade, but also for fishing.

 Hereteu means “Stags island,” but it also could have been named after Heiu.
 The name Hartlepool means “Stags by the sea.”

 Bede says that Heiu, “fixed her dwelling” which could mean she retired or started a new smaller monastery.
-Hilda (see day 2 of Celts to the Creche) was then appointed by Aidan as the second Abbess of Hartlepool.
-Heiu retired to an area 10 miles southwest of York called Calcaria in Latin and Bede also relays the information that the English call it Kaelcacaestir.
+Hilda (see day 2 of Celts to the Crèhe) was then appointed as the second Abbess of Hartlepool by Aidan of Lindisfarne.
+Heiu retired to an area ten miles southwest of York called Calcaria by the Romans and Bede also relays the information that the English call it Kaelcacaestir.
 Calcaria means lime, so there must have been limestone mining there.
 This is likely the town of Tadcaster.